27 APRIL — 27 MAY 2017

 Annka Kultys Gallery is pleased to present mesh, an exhibition of recent paintings and sculptures by New York-based artist Anne Vieux.
 This will be the artist’s first solo show with the gallery in London.

 Vieux’s work explores the optics of the computer screen and the implications of light on abstraction, through digital reproductions of material surfaces.
 Images of holographic and translucent paper are captured and altered digitally via layers of warping and repetition, then printed on to microfibre fabric.
 Lines of airbrushed acrylic paint are added, alluding to “a needle threading the surface (into) other realms.”
-The artist’s process highlights the layers in each piece, shifting between actuality and re-digitisation; before finally being absorbed into the finished ‘holistic piece.’
+The end result is paintings of startling luminescence.

 mesh takes form around the concept of ‘enmeshment,’ a sociological term first used by the Argentine family therapist, Salvador Minuchin, which generally denotes relationships between two or more entities in which personal boundaries are permeable and unclear.
 Vieux’s work follows the logic of 3D-modelling software, making the physical and digital indistinguishable; creating a space for the viewer within the virtual realm of the painting.